 Today’s consumers have a variety of options when it comes to engaging with your brand.
 They can physically check the product at your store or can evaluate it online.
 In the process of determining whether or not the product suits their needs, they can interact with the business in several ways.
 At each touchpoint, they have an opportunity to ask questions and move further along in their buyer’s journey.

 Every business, therefore, needs to create a solid omnichannel customer experience management strategy to manage their customer interactions.
 Here are a few easy steps to create a strategy to help you monitor and manage customer experiences better.

 Here are a few easy steps to create a strategy to help you monitor and better manage customer experiences.

 - Identify customer touchpoints

-- Invest in a customer experience management platform
+- Invest in a experience marketing platform

-Challenge #1: Overcoming data Silos.
+Challenge #1: Overcoming data Silos

 Challenge #2: Getting the personalization right

 It is important to recognize the person that the business is interacting with.
 Once you know the identity of the person by matching it with the database, you can understand what their history has been.
 This will help you provide the personalized service that is expected of your business.
 Problems may occur when information gets lost as the customer moves from channel to channel.
 A professional customer experience platform can help with this.